hwdsl2/self-hosted-ai-stack/README.md

 docker exec mcp mcp_manage --showkey
 ```

+**Access AnythingLLM (Chat UI):**

+Open `http://<server-ip>:3001` in your browser.
+AnythingLLM is pre-configured to connect to your local LLM via LiteLLM — no login or setup required.
+Start chatting immediately.

+**Note:** On first start, AnythingLLM may take a few minutes to become available while it waits for the LiteLLM API key.
+Check progress with `docker logs anythingllm`.

+**Note:** For internet-facing deployments, using a [reverse proxy](#internet-facing-deployments) to add HTTPS is **strongly recommended**.
+In that case, also change `"3001:3001/tcp"` to `"127.0.0.1:3001:3001/tcp"` in `docker-compose.yml`, to prevent direct access to the unencrypted port.
+[Set a password](https://docs.useanything.com/features/security-and-access) to protect AnythingLLM, especially when the server is accessible from the public internet.

 **Access the LiteLLM Admin UI:**

 Open `http://<server-ip>:4000/ui` in your browser.
 Log in with username `admin` and your LiteLLM master key as the password.
 The UI provides virtual key management, spend tracking, and model configuration.